AppLovin Corporation Class A Common Stock

 Demand Patterns:

-• Economic Sensitivity: Revenue is influenced by discretionary consumer spending and advertising spending patterns, which historically decline during economic downturns or periods of uncertainty.
+- Economic Sensitivity: Consumer purchasing and advertising spending historically decline during economic downturns and periods of uncertainty.

 Regulatory Environment & Compliance